Arno Schmidt: The final years

 1971 Schmidt was nominated for the Nobel Prize in Literature by Lars Gyllensten, a member of the Swedish Academy.

 But as none of Schmidt's works sold more than a few thousand copies (he openly admitted that he only wrote for the small handful of people who could appreciate his work), he lived in extreme poverty.
 During the last few years of his life, he was financially supported by the philologist and writer Jan Philipp Reemtsma, the heir of the German cigarette manufacturer Philipp F. Reemtsma.
 Schmidt's final completed novel was Abend mit Goldrand (1975) which was praised by some critics for its verbal inventiveness, although many had a difficult time digesting the erotic themes of the book.
 He died in a hospital in Celle on 3 June 1979 after suffering a stroke.

 Posthumous legacy

 Dalkey Archive Press has reissued five volumes of Schmidt's work translated by John E. Woods.
 The series includes Collected Novellas, Collected Stories, Nobodaddy's Children, Two Novels, and most recently, Bottom's Dream.
-The reissues were scheduled to coincide with "Rediscovering Arno Schmidt events in the US, UK, and continental Europe."

 The Arno Schmidt Foundation (Arno Schmidt Stiftung) in Bargfeld, sponsored by Jan Philipp Reemtsma, is publishing his complete works.

 Schmidt is mentioned in the Roberto Bolaño novel 2666.